katcipis/sophia/essays/learning-go.md

 required for the scrapers to work properly, and since we are on a architectural migration (more on that on future essays, I think) there was a lot of new services to be developed.

-So we are not thinking on developing scrapers on Go (although that sounds like fun :-)), but was aiming at these other services (spoiler alert: in the end almost all services on our data pipeline are written in Go).
+So we are not thinking on developing scrapers in Go (although that sounds like fun :-)), but was aiming at these other services (spoiler alert: in the end almost all services on our data pipeline are written in Go).